 Joseph Fronczak is a historian of the United States and the modern world, specializing in the history of politics and ideologies, the history of labor and capitalism, and transnational and global history.

-He was educated at the University of Wisconsin, and he received his Ph.D. from Yale University in 2014.
-The following year, he was a Mahindra Postdoctoral Fellow at Harvard University as part of the interdisciplinary Andrew H. Mellon Foundation Seminar on Violence and Non-violence.
+A graduate of the University of Wisconsin, he received his Ph.D. from Yale University in 2014.
+The following year, he was a Mahindra postdoctoral fellow at Harvard University as part of the interdisciplinary Andrew H. Mellon Foundation Seminar on Violence and Non-violence.
 At Princeton, he has taught courses in global history and the history of U.S. foreign relations.
 He has also taught international history at Corpus Christi College, Oxford University.
 In the spring of 2016, he was a Visiting Fellow at the Hoover Institution of Stanford University.

 "Local People's Global Politics: A Transnational History of the Hands Off Ethiopia Movement of 1935," which appeared in Diplomatic History in April 2015, received honorable mention for the 2016 Society for Historians of American Foreign Relations Stuart L. Bernath Scholarly Article Prize and was selected by Oxford University Press for its 2016 Must-Read Foreign Relations History List.